DoxaLogosGit/Commendations/README.md

-OpenXcom Commendations Mod v 3.0
+OpenXcom Commendations Mod v 3.1
 --------------------------------

 This mod requires at least: openxcom_git_master_2018_04_24_2218 or newer.
-Should work with OXCE+ as well.

 Your Soldier will now receive rewards for specific battleactions, like taking headshot on enemies.
 Currently there are 61 Commendations available, even thou some are still missing proper graphics and awesome texts.